eyang72004/WeirdNLPs/README.md

 ## Known Quirks

-Quite frankly, there are quite a bit of weird (and somewhat janky) quirks lying in WeirdNLP.
+Quite frankly, there are quite a bit of weird (and somewhat janky) quirks lying in WeirdNLPs.
 Here are a few:
 - Some modules (like NER) rely primarily on fragile lexicons and naive matching.
 - Unicode support is limited in several places (e.g., tokenization, vectorization...).
 - I do not perceive any GPU support yet....though Phase 11 does use CPU-based TorchScript inference..